ianderrington/genai/docs/Using/examples/by_field/technology/coding.md

 Very powerfully it can generate code to accomplish a task based on natural language input.

-There are ways areas where AI can enable code-creation
+There are ways areas where AI can enable code-creation, arranged generally from 'easiest' to 'hardest'.

 * Colaborative
+  - Code explaining and repository
   - Chat interfaces with copy-paste
   - Copilots integrated into IDEs

 * Autonomous
+  - Coding Challenges
   - PR revew
-  - Issue resolution
+  - Issue and bug resolution
-  - Issue identification
+  - Issue and bug identification
   - Code-only autonomous
-  -  autonomous
+  - Multi-modal autonomous

-This is very promising but still requires human oversight

 - [Wizard Coding](https://github.com/nlpxucan/WizardLM/tree/main/WizardCoder)
 - [AutoPR](https://github.com/irgolic/AutoPR)